Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 With a Master’s Degree and More Experience Comes Advanced Certification Options

-In 2024, Utah revised many of its laws about behavioral health professional licensing.
-One of the most important changes was the addition of a new advanced license: the Master Addiction Counselor or MAC license.
-After gaining experience as an ASUDC, earning a master’s degree, and undergoing clinical training, you can upgrade your license to an MAC.
+In 2024, Utah revised several of its laws regarding the licensing of behavioral health professionals.
+One of the most significant changes was the introduction of a new advanced license: the Master Addiction Counselor (MAC) license.

 Substance Abuse Counselor Jobs in Salt Lake City, Provo, and Throughout Utah

-According to the Bureau of Labor Statistics (BLS), Salt Lake City is home to a bigger network of counselors than anywhere else in Utah making it a great place to start your own job hunt.
-Salt Lake City is home to large nonprofits such as Odyssey House that offer low- and no-cost treatment as well as First Step House which has multiple locations in Utah.
+According to the Bureau of Labor Statistics (BLS), Salt Lake City is home to a bigger network of counselors than anywhere else in Utah, making it a great place to start your own job hunt.
+Salt Lake City is home to large nonprofits, such as Odyssey House, that offer low-cost and no-cost treatment, as well as First Step House, which has multiple locations in Utah.

-The Provo-Orem Metro is another great place to look for substance use disorder counselor jobs in Utah.
-For example, you may want to explore recovery centers like Ardu Recovery New Roads, both of which provide residential, outpatient, and dual diagnosis services.
+The Provo-Orem Metro is an excellent place to look for substance use disorder counselor jobs in Utah.
+For example, you may want to explore recovery centers like Ardu Recovery and New Roads, both of which provide residential, outpatient, and dual diagnosis services.

 For more substance abuse counselor job opportunities in Utah, you may want to investigate: